Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* Instance variables also known as object level variables or attributes.
+* Instance variables also *known as object level variables or attributes*.
 ### Static Variables
-* If the value of a variable is not varied from object to object, then it is not recommended to declare the variable as instance variable.
+* If the *value of a variable* is *not varied from object to object*, then it is *not recommended* to *declare the variable as instance variable*.
-* We have to declare such type variables at class level by using static modifier.
+* We *have to declare such type variables at class level* by *using static modifier*.
-* In the case of instance variables, for every object, a separate copy will be created but in the case of static variables, a single copy will be created at class level and shared by every object of the class.
+* In the *case of instance variables*, *for every object, a separate copy will be created* but in the *case of static variables*, a *single copy will be created at class level* and *shared by every object of the class*.
-* Static variables should be declared within the class directly, but outside of any method or block or constructor.
+* Static variables should be *declared within the class* directly, but *outside of any method or block or constructor*.
-* Static variables will be created at the time of class loading and destroyed at the time of class unloading.
-Hence, scope of static variable is exactly same as scope of .class file.
+* *Static variables* will be *created at the time of class loading* and *destroyed at the time of class unloading*.
+Hence, *scope of static variable* is exactly *same as scope of .class file*.
 #### Execution of .class file (java Temp)
 1. Start JVM
 2. Create & Start main thread